-The primary application for the AD8283 is high-speed ramp, frequency modulated, continuous wave radar (HSR-FMCW radar).
-Figure 25 shows a simplified block diagram of an HSR-FMCW radar system.
-The signal chain requires multiple channels, each including a low noise amplifier (LNA), a programmable gain amplifier (PGA), an antialiasing filter (AAF), and an analog-to-digital converter (ADC).
-The AD8283 provides all of these key components in a single $10 \times 10$ LFCSP package.
+The primary application for the AD8285 is a high speed ramp, frequency modulated, continuous wave radar (HSR-FMCW radar).
+Figure 24 shows a simplified block diagram of an HSR-FMCW radar system.
+The signal chain requires multiple channels, each including a LNA, a PGA, an AAF, and an ADC with a 12-bit parallel output.
+The AD8285 provides all of these key components in a single $10 \times 10$ LFCSP package.

 The performance of each component is designed to meet the demands of an HSR-FMCW radar system.
-Some examples of these performance metrics are the LNA noise, PGA gain range,

-AAF cutoff characteristics, and ADC sample rate and resolution.
+Some examples of these performance metrics are the LNA noise, PGA gain range, AAF cutoff characteristics, and ADC sample rate and resolution.

-The AD8283 includes a multiplexer (mux) in front of the ADC as a cost saving alternative to having an ADC for each channel.
+The AD8285 includes a multiplexer (mux) in front of the ADC as a cost saving alternative to having an ADC for each channel.
 The mux automatically switches between each active channel after each ADC sample.
-The DSYNC output indicates when Channel A data is at the ADC output, and data for each active channel follows sequentially with each clock cycle.
+The DSYNC output indicates when Channel A data is at the ADC output and when data for each active channel follows sequentially with each clock cycle.